COVID-19 in Africa tracker

 The data on COVID-19 cases and deaths is collected from the COVID-19 Data Repository by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) and Our World in Data (OWID).
 The data on vaccine doses administered so far is collected from OWID also.
 The data on vaccine manufacturing comes from the Launch & Scale Speedometer initiative by the Duke Global Health Innovation Center (DGHIC).

 COVID-19 confirmed cases and reported deaths in Africa (2 November 2022)

 Highest number of new cases per 1M population

 Lowest number of new cases per 1M population

-On the continental level, there has been a 21% decrease in new cases and a 25% decrease in new deaths during epidemiological week 41 (11-17 October 2021) compared to epidemiological week 40.
-This follows a 30% and 27% decrease in new cases and deaths, respectively, between epidemiological weeks 39 and 40.
+At the continental level, there has been a 21.7% increase in new cases as well as a 118% increase in new deaths during epidemiological week 43 (24-30 October 2022) compared to epidemiological week 42 (17-23 October 2022).

 Source: MIF based on Duke Global Health Innovation Center